 If refreshing the repository manually no longer helps, and you are sure your Git provider is up and running, select Activity from the left navigation panel and look for the following event:

 If you find such event on the list, click on it to expand the details:

 There can be many types of errors there.
 The most common reasons the integration doesn’t work are:

-- Expired token – in this case, go to the Integrations tab, click the name of the integration that was used to synchronize the project, and click
+- Click the name of the integration that was used to synchronize the project.

-- No access to the project or limited rights – this means that the user who added the integration has no access rights to the project in the selected Git provider
+This means that the user who added the integration no longer has access rights to the project hosted on the selected Git provider

-Make sure to select Clone repository from scratch before hitting Refresh in the final step.
+Make sure to select Clone repository from scratch before refreshing the repository in the final step.

 - If you can’t see any information about new webhooks, refresh the repository manually as in step 1.

-- If the webhook exists, probably something went wrong while fetching changes to the copy of the repository on Buddy.
-In this case, go to the Code tab, click
+If the webhook does exist, probably something went wrong while fetching changes to the copy of the repository on Buddy.

 Clone repository from scratch.
-If subsequent pushes still do not appear in Activity, please contact us at firstname.lastname@example.org.
+If subsequent pushes still do not appear on the activity stream, contact the support team.

-On-push triggerin the pipeline settings, the correct ref is selected, and check the trigger conditions in the pipeline.
-If all these options appear to be correct, please contact us at email@example.com.
+On-pushand correct ref is selected, and check the trigger conditions in the pipeline.
+If all these options appear to be correct, contact the support team.